Blades & Grading

 The Wide Grain Myth

-Generally we would expect a bat to have wide grain if it has less than 6 grains on the face.
-The width of the grain is entirely dependant upon how fast the tree has grown, each grain represents one years growth.
-The factors that effect the rate of growth are the soil quality and amount of water available.
+Generally we would expect a blade to have wide grain if it has less than 6 grains on the face.
+The width of the grain is entirely dependent upon how fast the tree has grown, each grain represents one year’s growth.
+The factors that affect the rate of growth are the soil quality and amount of water available.

 In this respect we have cut mature trees in as little as 10 years, but generally 12 to 18 years gives a wider grain with 25 years or more a narrower grain.
 A narrow grain bat will certainly play well, quicker, but will not have a particularly long life.

 On the other hand a wider grain bat (with as little as 4 grains on the face) will play as well, given time, as a narrow grain, it will also , without doubt have a longer life span.
-The reason for this is that the wood is not as old, so it is stronger and will stand up better to the beating with some of the very hard, cheap balls used in matches these days in the UK.
+The reason for this is that the wood is not as old, so it is stronger and will stand up better to the beating with some of the very hard balls used in matches.

 Weight of Cricket Bats

-The highest factor affecting the weight of the finished bat is the moisture content and the density of the wood.
-We are the only manufacturer supplying naturally dry cricket bat blades to the world market.
-This method (which takes 12 months) has, by experience, proved the best method to dry cricket bat blades.
-The blades are allowed to lose moisture over a long period of time which gives a far more even moisture content and means that you are far less likely to get moisture trapped inside the blade, which causes heavy weight.
-When they are put in our driers after 12 months to get the correct moisture content the results are unbeatable.
-Some customers even purchase the blades with no extra artificial drying, this is entirely up to each individual customer, although if this is the case we can give no fixed guarantees on the moisture content and weight, we do test a few blades in each drying cycle to make sure the batch is ready to come out.
-Jeremy Ruggles has been fine tuning the drying method since he joined the company and our customers say that now we have the most consistantly light weight blades you can buy, of course we still get heavy blades as well.
+The two factors affecting the weight of the finished bat are the moisture content and the density of the wood.
+We are the only manufacturer supplying part-naturally dry cricket bat blades to the world market.
+This method (which takes months in top grades) has, by experience, proved the best method to dry cricket bat blades.
+The blades are allowed to lose moisture over a longer period of time which gives a far more even moisture content and means that you are far less likely to get moisture trapped inside the blade, which causes heavy weight.
+When they are put in our driers after air drying to get the correct moisture content the results are unbeatable.
+Although we can give no fixed guarantees on the moisture content and weight, we do test a few blades in each drying cycle to make sure the batch is ready to come out.
+Jeremy Ruggles has been fine tuning the drying method since he joined the company and our customers say that now we have the most consistently dried blades you can buy, of course we still get heavy blades as well.

-The other factor that can alter the weight of a bat is of course in the making.
-When choosing a cricket bat a most players ask for a specific weight.
-In our opinion when choosing a bat more emphasis should be put on the pick up and feel of the bat than any specific weight.
-A bat can weigh 2lb 14oz but if made a certain way with the weight distributed differently it could feel like a 2 lb 7 oz bat, it is basically down to the skill of the batmaker.
-I would argue that if asked to guess the weight of a bat to the nearest ounce no player could get it right more than once in ten guesses at the very best.
+The final factor that can alter the weight of a bat is of course in the making.
+When choosing a cricket bat most players ask for a specific weight.
+In our opinion when choosing a bat more emphasis should be put on the pick-up and feel of the bat rather than any specific weight.
+A bat can weigh 2lb 14oz but if made a certain way with the weight distributed differently it could feel like a 2 lb 7 oz bat, it is basically down to the skill of the bat maker.
+One would argue that if asked to guess the weight of a bat to the nearest ounce no player could get it right more than once in ten guesses at the very best.
 We have also restricted the size of our blades to an optimum size that allows us to get a good number of blades per tree and allows the edges to be big enough to give extra power to the finished product.